How to Become a Tour Pilot in Hawaii - Steps, Reqs, Pay, Insider Info

 How to become a fixed-wing tour pilot in Hawaii

-• Get your private pilots license (Avg. $9,000-$17,000)
+• Get your private pilots license

-• Timeline: 1-3 months (full-time) to 1 year (part time)
+• Timeline: 2-3 months full-time to 1 year part-time

 • Get your instrument rating

-• Allows you to fly in conditions of poor/no visibility.
+• Allows you to fly in conditions of poor/no visibility

-• Timeline: 1-3 months (full-time) to 1 year (part time)
+• Timeline: 1-3 months full-time to 1 year part-time

 • Get your Commercial Pilot rating